jiangzz-lab/task-manager/README.md

 - **TaskForm.jsx**: Provides the form for adding new tasks
 - **TaskEditDialog.jsx**: Modal dialog for editing existing tasks

-The frontend communicates with the backend through RESTful API calls using the Fetch API.
+The frontend communicates with the backend through RESTful API calls using Axios.

 ### Backend Architecture